jeygith/cleanuperr/README.md

 ### To be noted

 1. The blacklist and the whitelist can not be both enabled at the same time.
+2. The queue cleaner and content blocker can be enabled or disabled separately, if you want to run only one of them.
-2. Only one download client can be enabled at a time.
+3. Only one download client can be enabled at a time.
 If you have more than one download client, you should deploy multiple instances of cleanuperr.
-3. The blocklists (blacklist/whitelist) should have a single pattern on each line and supports the following:
+4. The blocklists (blacklist/whitelist) should have a single pattern on each line and supports the following:
 ```
 *example      // file name ends with "example"
 example*      // file name starts with "example"